fpocastro/snake-game/README.md

-# py-snake
+# Snake Game
-Snake game that uses A* search algorithm to move the snake
+A simple snake game that work on both keyboard and mobile screen.